 Wouldn’t it be nice to make our lives automatic?

 You’d never have to think about anything.
-It would all just come natural to you.
+It would all just come naturally to you.
 Sort of like tying your shoe, the route you take to work, or how to make your bed.
 I doubt you have to think about those things anymore.
-They just come natural to you.
+They just come naturally to you.
 You just react.

 What if you could create that ease in other areas of your life-like exercise, healthy eating, or quitting smoking?

 Well, it’s totally possible to do it.
 It’s all about learning how to create habits for yourself.

 All our life is a mass of habits.
 It might feel like decision-making but it’s not. -William James

 The best part about habit creation is once you learn how to reprogram one, it makes creating other habits relatively easy to tackle.

 I just read Charles Duhiggs book “The Power of Habit: Why we do what we do.”
 One of the best books I have read to date.
 In the book, a habit is defined by a three-step process.

 - Step 1 – Cue or trigger: This tells your brain to go into automatic mode and allows for a certain behavior to kick in.
 This might be something like when you put on a running shoe.